Creamy whites are quite popular in the interior design industry.

 I would encourage adding natural textures like rattan, wicker, jute, and cane in the form of woven baskets, rugs, and planters.

-Lastly, adding a couple or two of fresh indoor plants would truly lead a very long way!
+Lastly, adding two or three fresh indoor plants would truly lead a very long way!

 Swiss Coffee in Kitchens